-Fast food is exceptionally high in calories, trans fat and possesses no nutritional value.
+Avoiding unhealthy food: food is exceptionally high in calories, trans fat, and possesses no nutritional value.
 The reason why we all love junk food is due to the presence of hydrogenated fats that lends the food its good taste.
-However, these fats pose a health hazard and lead to diabetes as well as a host of other diseases such as obesity, atherosclerosis, hypertension and heart diseases.
+However, these fats pose a health hazard and lead to diabetes as well as a host of other diseases such as obesity, atherosclerosis, hypertension, and heart diseases.
 Even while picking up processed food or food from outside, aim to go for those with less than 1% trans-fat.